 - Are we perceived in a way that resonates with our target audience?

 Brands are living, breathing aspects of your business.
-Use your brand to stay relevant with your audience.
+Use your brand to stay relevant with your buyers.
 If you’re feeling flustered, keep it simple.
 Everyone starts somewhere, and something is better than nothing.
 You’ll save time and money in the long run by establishing structure and intentionality early on.

 Positioning is critical to the success of your digital product.
 It explains how you solve your buyer’s pains and the benefits they gain from using your product.
 With positioning, you: